chappy84/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

         }
     }

-This will result in PHPUnit being available *inside* your project, in the vendor directory.
+Then, if people choose to install or update your code via Composer and use the `--dev` flag, they will get the version of PHPUnit you have specified installed and available for use *inside* your project, in the vendor directory.

 It's a tough call.
 On the one hand, you don't want to force people to install PHPUnit just to use your project.
 On the other hand, it does ensure